 Cooperation: Later our sector would come to describe this as “partnership” – “to achieve its Mission, Plan will work through communities, and with community organisations, government bodies, NGOs and others.
 Work with these partners will be based on mutual respect, with specific rights and obligations for all parties.”

-Output from the conference served to mobilize the organization.
+Output from the Bramley conference served to mobilize the organization.
 Several decentralized units, coordinated by PPS, managed the ensuing process of reflection and discussion.
-For example, the region of Central America and the Caribbean led development of the learning Domain, and an existing organizationwide network led in developing the Principle of gender equity.
+For example, the region of Central America and the Caribbean led development of the Learning Domain, and an existing organization-wide network led in developing the Principle of gender equity.

 In several cases, PPS handled Principle development directly, in the absence of a champion inside a decentralized organizational unit.
 But to a great extent, decentralized units handled the development of these crucial organizational policies, working with other units and consultants and reporting results out to the wider organization for discussion.